shannah/mirah-nbm/docs/MavenJavaFXExample.md

 I.e. That means that it was able to execute Mirah successfully.

+You can browse/download the source of this project in this state [here](https://github.com/shannah/MavenFXDemo/releases/tag/step3)

 ##Step 4: Use a Mirah Class as a FXML Controller Class

 At this point, we have shown that we can call Mirah from Java.
 And you can verify for yourself that you can also call Java code from Mirah.
 Let's take it a step further an try to use a Mirah class for the FXML controller.